-AI chatbot vs live agent for customer service
+AI customer service chatbot vs live agent

 Direct answer

-- The strongest AI work starts with one operational bottleneck, one owner, and one result the team can inspect.
+• The strongest AI work starts with one operational bottleneck, one owner, and one result the team can inspect.

-- Use the article as the diagnosis layer, then move into a scoped build, proof path, or commercial workflow page.
+• Use the article as the diagnosis layer, then move into a scoped build, proof path, or commercial workflow page.

 What a live agent does

-When the AI draft plus human approval model wins
+When AI draft plus human approval wins

-For most SME customer service workflows, neither the pure chatbot nor the pure live agent is the right answer.
-The model that moves the most metrics is AI-draft-plus-human-approval: the AI reads the incoming inquiry, drafts the contextually appropriate reply in the team's tone, and surfaces it for the team member to approve in one click.
+For most SME support workflows, neither the pure chatbot nor the pure live agent is the right answer.
+The model that shifts the most metrics is AI draft plus human approval: the AI reads the incoming inquiry, drafts a contextually appropriate reply in the team's tone, and surfaces it for a team member to approve in one click.
+This wins when the inquiry needs a personalized, on-brand response but the drafting is the time cost, not the judgment.

-This model wins when the inquiry requires a personalised, on-brand response but the drafting is the time cost, not the judgment.
-Most customer service email inquiries at an SME fall into this category.
-The inquiry is specific enough that a chatbot cannot handle it, but the reply is predictable enough that a skilled AI can draft it in 30 seconds.
+Most customer service email inquiries at an SME fall into exactly this category.
+The inquiry is specific enough that a chatbot cannot handle it, but the reply is predictable enough that a capable AI can draft it in about 30 seconds.
 The team member approves or edits in under a minute.
-Response time drops from hours to minutes without removing the human from the loop.
+Response time drops from hours to minutes, the human stays in the loop on every message, and you keep the personalization and brand voice while removing the part that was eating the day.

 When a chatbot is the right answer